 An opulent labour of love locally presented by BASE Entertainment Asia, the ingenious use of space, light and sound transforms the Sands Theatre into an immersive experience.
 The play opens at an auction sometime in the distant future, in which a chandelier is seen broken and disassembled.
 As a means to an introduction to the past, it is resurrected in a flurry of light and sound, rising high above a mesmerized audience.

 Even if you aren’t entirely clear on the plot, the titular role of the Phantom and his trademark mask is something many can recognise.
-Jonathan Roxmouth, the youngest English-speaking Phantom in history, and his captivating baritone delivers a haunting yet seductive performance of the Phantom that puts us into the shoes of his protégé, a young chorus girl with whom he falls in love with — sparking both pity and captivation.
+Jonathan Roxmouth, the youngest English-speaking Phantom in history, delivers a hauntingly seductive performance in his captivating baritone.
+He plays the role of the Phantom, who pursues Christine almost obsessively.

-The incredibly difficult vocal range that Andrew Lloyd Webber’s music demands from the Phantom may be a daunting feat for tenors and baritones alike, but we love Roxmouth’s raw falsettos that betray a vulnerability, perfectly portraying the pain and suffering of a tortured soul.
+The incredibly difficult vocal range that Andrew Lloyd Webber’s music demands from the Phantom may be a daunting feat for tenors and baritones alike, but we love how Roxmouth’s raw falsettos betray a vulnerability that perfectly portray the pain and suffering of a tortured soul.
 Together with his deliciously deep vocals, it adds layers upon layers of personality and depth behind the mask.